PLEASE SHARE ELECTRONICALLY ♻ DO

 If you can turn your car off when you’re waiting for someone or reading

 messages on your phone in a parking lot, please do.
-Trade in your ICE (internal
+This isn’t just about

-cross-country trips, just rent a car for those rare occasions.
+one.
+If you’re worried about range for cross-country trips, just rent a car for

 4.